SimbaChasumba1/autofixer-registration/README.md

 cd autofixer-registration
 npm install
 =======
-# autofixer-registration
+# Auto-Fixer Registration

+One-page web app for the Auto-Fixer startup that allows users to:

+- Register with their email

-One-page web app built for Auto-Fixer startup to allow users to register with email, upload a short promotional video via Google Drive API and pay a registration fee of R20 to support the app launch.
-Built with React, Node.js, Tailwind CSS, and MongoDB.
+- Upload a short promotional video via Google Drive API

+- Pay a small registration fee (R20) to support the app launch

+Built with **React**, **Node.js**, and **Tailwind CSS**.

 >>>>>>> d36ca613a3e77a77e59292e17136d8322bf54038